roth-hex-lab/roth-hex-lab.github.io/content/authors/lilli/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Researchers
+  - Affiliated Researchers
 ---
-Liliana is in her ninth semester studying human medicine at LMU.
+Liliana is in her ninth semester studying human medicine at LMU and a doctoral candidate in medicine.
 She is interested in clinical gait analysis, orthopedics/orthopedic biomechanics, and Artificial Intelligence (AI) for gait analysis.